 If you’re a filmmaker, vlogger, or just like to shoot some funny sketches from time to time, it’s important you have the right equipment for the job.
-If you’ve already figured out what type of stabilization you need, and you need a tripod, it’s important that you pick the right one.
-FilmToolKit has read all the reviews and done tons of research to help you find the best tripod for DSLR video production.
+We’ve read all the reviews and done tons of research to help you find the best tripod for DSLR video production.
 We’ve examined options at 4 different price points to get you the best value possible no matter what your budget is.

-- 1 Best Tripod For DSLR Video Production – Top 5
+- 1 Best Tripod For DSLR Video Production – Our Top 5 Picks

 - 2 Factors to Consider When Selecting A DSLR Video Tripod

-Best Tripod For DSLR Video Production – Top 5
+Best Tripod For DSLR Video Production – Our Top 5 Picks

-Best Tripod For DSLR Video Production – Manfrotto MVH500AH Lightweight Fluid Video
+1. All Around Best Tripod For DSLR Video Production

 Manfrotto is renowned for being the gold standard for mid-range filmmaker monopod and tripods.
 We did a full extensive review of their entire monopod line and were thoroughly impressed with their products.
 The MVH500AH includes a very sturdy tripod, an excellent fluid motion head, quick release plates, ball leveling systems, and a very sleek carrying case.
 This is the best tripod for DSLR video production by a long shot.
 We’ll explain why.